Amphetamines are addictive stimulant drugs traditionally prescribed to treat serious medical and mental health issues.

 - Serious dental issues

-Those who overuse these addictive substances are likely to build a tolerance for the drug.
-Like most drugs and alcohol, the more you use, the higher your tolerance becomes.
+Those who overuse addictive substances are likely to build a tolerance.
+Like most drugs and alcohol tolerance, the more you use, the higher your tolerance becomes.
 This is concerning because too much overuse can lead to an overdose or death.

-Treatment duration for addiction to amphetamines can vary case by case.
+Treatment duration for addiction to amphetamines varies case by case.
 This is because each individual’s needs are different, and some require a longer program.
 Life is also another factor that changes the duration of treatment time.
 Things occur and emergencies happen that are out of our control.

-Those participating in intensive inpatient programs will likely live at the facility for 30 days or longer.
-Aftercare programs are highly recommended once you complete your treatment program.
-The Recovery Team offers individualized treatment plans with aftercare planning tailored directly to you.
+Those participating in intensive inpatient programs will likely live at the facility for longer than 30 days.
+The Recovery Team offers individualized drug rehab treatment plans with aftercare planning tailored directly to you.
+After you graduate from our amphetamine addiction rehabilitation program, you can use aftercare planning to coordinate your continued recovery care.

 Once treatment is over, the next step on your journey is maintaining lifelong sobriety.
 Aftercare planning can help you set up different resources and therapies you are interested in.
-Ongoing commitment to a successful life in recovery is needed in this stage of your life.
+Ongoing treatment and a commitment to life in recovery minimize chances of relapse.